AGILAN2005/zudu/README.md

 pip install -r requirements.txt
 ```

-3. (Optional) Create a `.env` in the repo root or set required environment variables.
-The project may require credentials for external APIs (for example OPENAI_API_KEY or similar).
+3. Create a `.env` in the repo root or set required environment variables.
+The project may require credentials for external APIs (for example GEMINI_API_KEY or similar).
 Add any keys the services expect as environment variables before starting the server.

 4. Start the backend API in development mode: